 The capsaicin in chillies is proven to be helpful as it aids in weight loss according to a study by University of Woyming.
 Therefore, it would be good to incorporate a few dashes of chilli powder into your dishes for the extra flavour and spiciness.

 Dried chillies are sold in loose form or prepackaged.
 Choose dried chillies that are not brittle, even in colour (without patches) and most importantly, without any mold on them.
 Dried chillies sold in South East Asia are usually around 6cm or longer.
+The best chillies for the recipes on this website would be of type Byadgi or Kashmiri as they have a medium level of spiciness.

-Store dried chillies in an air tight container with dry-packs silica gel (food approved).
+Store dried chillies in an airtight container with dry-packs silica gel (food approved).
 Otherwise, pack them in a ziplock bag and store in a container filled with onions to absorb bacteria in the air that encourages mold growth on dried chillies.